 2 cloves garlic, minced

-1 pound ground lamb, beef, or pork
+1 pound ground lamb, or beef

 2 teaspoons dried thyme